 Content Marketing For Food And Drink Websites

-Your content should speak directly to your target market, the moment people land on your website.
+Your content and content marketing should speak directly to your target market, the moment people land on your website.
 A great way to test this on your site is to adopt the character of one of your key customer personas, decide on a key outcome you hope to achieve or a specific pain or question you have.
 Visit your site and see: how easy is it to find your answer?
 Is the content long and complex?
 What is the tone, does the content on the site speak directly to your problem or question?
 It is best to do this exercise several times with various customer personas and actions in mind.

 According to an Adobe study, some of the reason’s consumers decide to switch devices or stop engaging with content altogether include: